gilch/hissp/docs/macro_tutorial.rst

    lambda x: x * x

-Lissp Symbol tokens become `str` atoms at the Hissp level, which are `Iterable`\ s containing character strings.
+Lissp symbol tokens become `str` atoms at the Hissp level, which are `Iterable`\ s containing character strings.
 This only works because the variable name is a single character.
 Now we're at the same length as Python.